Open-Source-Community/taskinator/README.md

 #### 4. Grading tasks

-- Take task number as argument T
-- Pass --late option to mark correct tasks as "late"
+- Indicate late grading to mark correct tasks as "late"
+  - Argument or flag
+- For a given task T:
   - For every member in sheet whose task T status is either "incorrect" or "not submitted":
     - Clone tasks repo
     - Run 'test.sh'
     - Update task status in Google Sheet

 ## Scripts